The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Discussion

-Regarding the X-ray emission history model, in Figure\,\ref{fig:star-evo} we compared the the {\it XMM-Newton} detection of Gliese\,12 with the X-ray luminosity--age relations by \citet{Johnstone21}, which is based on a rotational evolution model fitted to open clusters, and by \citet{Engle24}, which is based on empirical fits to populations of M-dwarfs.
-We found the model by \citet{Engle24} is much more consistent with the {\it XMM-Newton} measurement, within a factor of x5, and thus we favoured it over the model by \citet{Johnstone21}, which is x12 brighter.
-We additionally considered an alternative X-ray emission history for Gliese\,12 where we scaled down the model by \citet{Engle24} to fit the {\it XMM-Newton} measurements.
+Overall, we found the model by \citet{Engle24} more consistent with the {\it XMM-Newton} X-ray luminosity presented by \citet{Kuzuhara2024}, within a factor of 5, and thus we favoured it over the model by \citet{Johnstone21}, which is 11 times brighter.
+We additionally considered an alternative X-ray emission history for Gliese\,12 where we scaled down the model by \citet{Engle24} to fit the {\it XMM-Newton} measurement presented by \citet{Kuzuhara2024}.

+We also considered the contribution from the stellar extreme ultraviolet (EUV) emission, which can have a significant impact on atmospheric escape on longer timescales than X-ray alone \citep{OwenJackson2012:EUV, King2018:EUV, Sanz-Forcada2025}.
+We adopted the X-ray--EUV relations by \citet{King2018:EUV} to compute the EUV emission history (13.6--100\,eV) from the X-ray emission history models (0.1--2.5\,keV) described above.
+In our simulations, we then considered the contribution from both the X-ray and EUV irradiation when computing the mass loss history of the planet.

+Regarding the envelope structure model, we adopted the models presented by \citet{Chen2016}.
+They adapted the {\tt MESA} code \citep{Paxton2011:MESA} to build mass-radius relations for gaseous atmospheres on planets from Earth-mass to Jupiter-mass.
+In this work, we adopted the polynomial fit that they performed to their simulation results \citep[][Eqn.
+5]{Chen2016}, valid for envelope mass fractions of 0.01--20 per cent and planet masses of 1--20\,M$_\oplus$.

-Regarding the envelope structure model, we adopted the model by \citet{Chen2016}, based on {\tt MESA} simulations of planetary atmospheres.
-As for the mass loss model, we adopted the prescription by \citet{Kubyshkina18}, which accounts for both core-powered mass loss as well as energy-limited and recombination-limited X-ray-driven escape, and is based on hydrodynamic simulations.
+Finally, regarding the mass loss model, we adopted the models presented by \citet{Kubyshkina18}, which accounts for both core-powered mass loss as well as energy-limited and recombination-limited escape from both X-ray and EUV photons, and is based on hydrodynamic simulations.
+In this work, we adopted the pre-computed grid of planet parameters and interpolation routine presented by \citet{KubyshkinaFossati21}, valid for planet masses of 1--39\,M$_\oplus$ and planet radii of 1--10\,R$_\oplus$.

-Motivated by its high density, we assumed that Gliese\,12\,b has no gaseous envelope at present.
+Motivated by its high density, we assumed that Gliese 12\,b has no significant gaseous envelope at present.
 We then considered a number of initial envelopes on the planet, with mass fractions of 1 per cent, 2 per cent, and 5 per cent.
-We do not consider larger initial atmospheres as these would have been stripped off and truncated by boil-off processes shortly after dispersal of the protoplanetary disc \citep{Rogers24}.
+We did not consider larger initial atmospheres as these would have been stripped off and truncated by boil-off processes shortly after dispersal of the protoplanetary disc \citep{Rogers24}.